 A friend asked me, “Here in the US, it seems that we are on the brink of massive darkness, and I would love to know, how do we navigate this very difficult time?”

 In another blog post, I wrote about the importance of each of us staying in our own lanes and doing what we can do.
 For me, what’s happening now makes it truly clear—each one of us needs to be in our own lane, fully, fully, fully present and fully involved.

 This is critical because there are those who bring darkness, so we’ve got to have those who bring light.
 Really, we need more and more and more of the people who bring light in their own amazingly unique ways.
-They bring light by being who they are, doing what they do and just need to bring light.
-Bring as much light as possible.
+They bring light by being who they are, doing what they do; they just need to bring light, and bring as much light as possible.

 Navigating these times isn’t about fighting the darkness.
 Instead, it’s about bringing the light.

 Luckily, I have a splendid way of sharing a way to do that.
 It’s something I do to cut across this topic with a couple.
 That way is the following:

 The first thing that I do with a couple, is I ask them, “What is your wildest dream for your relationship?”

 When you dream, what is your deepest longing?
 What lives in your heart?
 When you dream from that place, you always dream from essence, which is amazing because they often come to me having a horrendous power struggle about “I believe this,” and, “I’m right.”
 The dream section of our work together, the first part, the foundational step, cuts across and what then emerges is an archetypal story.
 “Once upon a time a little girl was born, a little boy was born and this is what they lived, and this is what they experienced, and then they dreamt one day.

 That’s how I start because I want to meet them in their essence because I know I’m going to later ask them to have their most horrible, loaded, embarrassing conversation, so I want to know them in their essence.